Etrunon/PSOMapExploration/README.md

 The project has been developed and tested on our Linux laptops.
 Running under other OSes has not been tested.

-If matplotlib creates problems while drawing graphs, try commenting the line in the main file that forces it to use specific backend `matplotlib.use("Qt5Agg")`
+If matplotlib creates problems while drawing graphs, try to comment the line in the main file that forces it to use specific backend `matplotlib.use("Qt5Agg")`.

 ### Dependencies
-Pip is used to manage dependencies.
+pip is used to manage dependencies.

 ### Configuration